boyter/searchcode-server/README.md

  - Fix XSS on admin repo page
  - Fix bug where unable to delete repositories on admin page with special characters in name
  - Running jobs now displayed on admin page
+ - Repository overview page added to get overview of a repository

 19 December 2016 - 1.3.5
  - Fix only_localhost to really only listen localhost not drop connections